 James L. Schroeder

-Jim received a B.A. in Business and a B.A. in Spanish from Augustana College, Rock Island, IL. < Read less
+James received a B.A. in Business and a B.A. in Spanish from Augustana College, Rock Island, IL.
+He currently serves on the Board of Directors for the CFA Society of Chicago, the world’s oldest and one of the largest for investment professionals.

 SPECIALTY PRACTICE AREAS